Quick Facts: Earning an Ed.D. in Tennessee

 No Dissertation Ed.D.
 Programs in Tennessee

-Instead, in Vanderbilt’s Online Ed.D in Leadership and Learning in Organizations, the final assessment is a two-part capstone project.
+- In Vanderbilt’s Online Ed.D in Leadership and Learning in Organizations, the final assessment is a two-part capstone project.
 You’ll be expected to work with a faculty advisor on identifying a problem of practice, challenge, or complex phenomenon in an external organization.
 Then you’ll develop an intervention for it, including a detailed plan and evaluation strategy for implementation.

 Doctoral Education Funding in Tennessee